aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 21Sep18
+Applied for jobs.
+Successfully accessed the data of the project and began the next step of counting contents of each column.

 ## 19Sep18
 Worked backend on the pdxCrime project.
 And applied for jobs.